kohler/hotcrp/devel/apidoc/submissions.md

 # get /{p}/share

-> Fetch share link
+> Retrieve share link

-Fetch the share link for a submission.
+Retrieve the share link for a submission.
 This link can be accessed by users not signed in to HotCRP; it grants view-only access to the submission and its documents.
 Only authors and administrators can fetch the share link.